yarden-livnat/ReCyclus/README.md

 ## Commands

-* `client.server(url)`: Change the remote services url (default is local machine).
+* `client.server(host)`: Change the remote services host (default is 'localhost').
- The current url will be return if no url is given
+ The current url will be return if no host is given

 * `client.register(user=None, password=None)`: Register with the remote service User defaults to local username.
-If no password is provided the syste
+If no password is provided you'll be prompt for one